explainers-by-googlers/security-info-web-request/README.md

 ## Detailed design discussion

 ### Why attach `SecurityInfo` to the `onHeadersReceived` event?
+To support non-blocking web request model.

-An alternative, seen in Firefox's API, is a separate asynchronous function like `getSecurityInfo(requestId)`.
-We chose to attach the data to the `onHeadersReceived` event for compatibility with Chrome's non-blocking event-driven architecture (Manifest V3, which the extension version is based on).
+Another alternative, that was considered is [Firefox's extension API](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/webRequest/getSecurityInfo).
+It has a separate asynchronous function `getSecurityInfo(requestId)`.
+We chose to attach the data to the `onHeadersReceived` event to support non-blocking event-driven architecture (Manifest V3, which the extension version is based on).

 In a non-blocking model, the internal network and certificate data associated with a request is often discarded immediately after the request pipeline advances.
 An asynchronous `getSecurityInfo()` call would be racy and unreliable.
 By requiring an opt-in (`securityInfo: true`) *before* the request, the browser knows to hold onto this data just long enough to deliver it with the `onHeadersReceived` event, ensuring data availability without blocking.

 ### Why require `securityInfo` and `securityInfoRawDer` options?
-We introduced two separate boolean flags, `securityInfo` and `securityInfoRawDer`, to minimize performance overhead.
+We introduced two separate boolean dictionary members, `securityInfo` and `securityInfoRawDer`, to minimize performance overhead.

 1.  **`securityInfo`**: Calculating and retaining certificate information (even just a fingerprint) for every request would add overhead.
-This flag ensures we only do this work for interceptors that actually need the data.
+This dictionary member ensures we only do this work for interceptors that actually need the data.
 2.  **`securityInfoRawDer`**: Providing the raw DER-encoded certificate bytes (`rawDER`) is a further optimization.
 Many use cases (like fingerprint pinning) only need the `sha256` hash, which is small.
 Passing the full certificate bytes (which can be large, especially with post-quantum cryptography) is unnecessary unless the app explicitly requests it for parsing.
 This aligns with compatibility goals with the Firefox API.

 ## Considered alternatives

 ### A new `verifyTLSServerCertificate` API for IWAs
-We considered adding a new API, similar to deprecated extension APIs, that would verify a certificate against the browser's root store.
-However, this was rejected as it would mean using the Web PKI's Chrome Root Store (CRS) for non-web protocols, which is against security policy.
+We considered adding a new API, similar to [`platformKeys.verifyTLSServerCertificate` deprecated extension APIs](https://developer.chrome.com/docs/extensions/mv2/reference/platformKeys#method-verifyTLSServerCertificate), that would verify a certificate against the browser's root store.
+However, this was rejected as it would mean using the Web PKI's Browser Root Store for non-web protocols, which is against security policy.
 The CRS is intended only for certs used for HTTPS, and using it for other protocols could slow the evolution of Web PKI security practices.

 ### Bundling root certificates with the app
 The app could bundle its own set of trusted root CAs.
 This has significant drawbacks: